 Step 3: Prepare your supporting documents.

 Have your supporting documents ready for submission.
-You cannot get your passport processed without proof of citizenship.
+You can’t get your passport processed without proof of citizenship.
 Examples of these are:

 · Your birth certificate

 In addition to proof of citizenship, you must provide a valid form of photo ID.
 It must be a physical copy, not digital.
 You will also need to submit your former passport (undamaged) for renewal.